asoukieh/Game-the-Small-Engineer/README.md

 Add Shadow, and Quantum special cards.

+Add a polygon card that results from the combination of T + C + S.

 Expand with new shapes (Pentagon, Hexagon, Star).

 Create a digital version of the game with AI logic.